-I recommend a composite rating of 2 or better.
+We recommend a composite rating of 2 or better.
 If you are currently rated a 3 or below, it’s doubtful your primary regulator will be enthusiastic about your involvement in this vertical.

 Board of Director Support

-The questions and responses from each board member should be duly noted in the minutes.
+Questions and responses from each board member should be noted in the minutes.
 Examiners have even queried institutions as to the tone and tenor of the board discussions.

 Sufficient Allocation of Resources